sarahc-dev/tdd-js-notes-app/README.md

 ![hello world](./images/hello-world.png)

 From these humble beginnings, and in the name of TDD I could now start to write my first test.
-I am using Jest for unit tests and Supertest, a library that enables you to test APIs, for integration tests.
+I am using Jest and Supertest, a library that enables you to test APIs, for integration tests.
 So I started with the integration test.
 Guided by TypeScript and Jest errors, I found my way to my first "expected" error.
 This is a failing test I love to see, because it means I have set up everything else correctly.

 ![first failing test](./images/failing-test.png)

 I initially got this test to pass with hard-coded data.
 I then wanted to get the data from a database.
 I added another test to assert that the array would be empty if there were no todos to drive the need to return dynamic data.
+I implemented the database and test drove each of the controller methods from my design step.

+### Learning

+I spent some time researching whether I should implement unit tests for my model and controller functions or not.
+I could have had my model implement the functions that interact with the database, and I could have tested these separately with mongodb-memory-server - which is a package that spins up an in-memory database for testing purposes.
+Ultimately, this would  only have been testing that the mongoose methods do what they should.
+As this is not code I own, arguably this is not necessary.

+I also looked at implementing unit tests on my controller, and again found an argument not to.
+After mocking req and res provided by the Express framewrork and the database, there is no code of my own to test.
+Therefore I have opted for integration tests using Supertest and a couple of unit tests of my model schema.
+In a more complicated application, with more business logic I would use unit tests to test this functionality.